 Day 320: Cusco, Peru

-Unlike most of the bridezilla-like travelers to visit Machu Picchu I really did not have a lot of expectations, especially since Neverending Voyage, who I highly respect, said it was one of the most overrated places they had visited.
+Unlike most of the bridezilla-like travelers to visit Machu Picchu I really did not have a lot of expectations.
+Although Aleah had an adventure hiking solo to Machu Picchu, Neverending Voyage, who I highly respect, said it was one of the most overrated places they had visited.

 Instead of shopping around I snagged a $200 door-to-door all-inclusive deal from the hostel and headed out with Chuck, a radio host from England.

 He really wanted to take the train and it turned out to be a great time.
 As I looked out the train window at the pouring rain I knew I had made the right decision not to hike.

 One of the things we both wanted to do was climb Waynapicchu, only 400 people are allowed on this mountain at the site, which means you have to be at the bus station at 4am to get in a long line for the 5:30am bus.

 As always there was a catch.

 Our tour guide hadn’t bought our ticket yet but the hostel owner assured us that we should go wait in line and she would run to get the tickets and meet us in line at 5:30 so we wouldn’t miss out on Waynapicchu.

 We woke up at 3:30am, got in line at 4am, waited an hour and a half in the rain and the line started to move.